Let us know how we can help. Get results today!

 Why do our discs degenerate?

 The spine performs many rigorous tasks for the body.
-The weight-bearing support it provides puts a lot of stress on vertebra and the discs in between them.
+The weight-bearing support it provides puts a lot of stress on the vertebra and the discs in between them.
 This sort of wear-and-tear is why our discs gradually degenerate over time.

 Diagnosing Degenerative Disc Disease